RaihanFazzaufaR/Project-Base-Learning-2024/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Didn't Work?
+try install composer first

+try copy .env.example rename to .env

+try run 'php artisan key:generate' in terminal then try open the correct URL

+try run 'php artisan config:cache' in terminal to refresh

-## To use tailwind
+## To use tailwind (in case tailwind didn't work too)
+try run 'npm install' in your terminal

-run 'npm run dev' in your terminal
+try run 'npm run dev' in your terminal

 always use '@vite('resources/css/app.css')', place it on the "< head >"